itteerde/ep2e_c01/notes/mission_0001_plan_001.md

 ## Course of Action

 ### Worst Case Containment Plan
-- Have Firewall stand by out of sensor range/resolution a thermonuclear strike package of save to assume total containment proportions.
+- Have Firewall stand by out of sensor range/resolution with a thermonuclear strike package of save to assume total containment proportions.
 - Have the strike package at dead man switch setup in case the crew gets compromized (not really possible, but what is a good compromise?).

 ### Evacuation